I used to struggle a lot with food and feeling good in my body when I traveled…

 Notice negative self-talk and practice something positive.

-Bring joy into your life in small ways by doing things you love, and minimizing things you don’t enjoy.
+Bring joy into your life in small ways by doing things you love, and minimizing things you don’t love.

 As I really integrated self-love, my entire view of beauty changed.